Skip to main content

 Unlawful rent increase

-A landlord of an assured or assured shorthold tenant can increase the rent if conditions in the tenancy agreement or the Housing Act 1988 are met.
+A private landlord can only increase the rent following service of a valid notice if the conditions in section 13 Housing Act 1988 are met.
 Otherwise, the amount of the rent increase is not lawfully due.
+This could reduce the amount of arrears the landlord can claim for.

 Disrepair defence